Setneuf/pi4-win10arm64/README.md

+# --- The image and screenshots will be uploaded shortly ---

 # WINDOWS 10 ARM64 for Raspberry Pi 4 2/4GB (FOR TESTING PURPOSES ONLY!
 NO OFFICIAL RELEASE FROM MICROSOFT)

 This is a backup image of a working Windows 10 ARM64 is a Raspberry Pi 4.
 It is for a 32GB mSD card (mininum) and I recomend at least an SanDisk Extreme UHS-I V30 microSDHC 32GB for this TESTING PURPOSE ONLY!